Statistical Consistency of Set-Membership Estimator for Linear Systems: Proposed Estimator and Consistency Proof

 We focus our analysis on a single group $p$, and so we drop the superscript for ease of notation.
-Let $\{(Y_i,X_i)\}_{i=1}^{n}$ be our sequence of measurements, and we define $\mathcal{F}_i$ to be the associated filtration.
-We let the associated true dynamics matrix $A_p$ be labeled as $A_0$.
+Let $\{(Y_i,X_i)\}_{i=1}^{n}$ be our sequence of measurements We let the associated true dynamics matrix $A_p$ be labeled as $A_0$.
 Hence it follows that

-Note the measurements pairs $(Y_i,X_i)$ and $(Y_j,X_j)$ are neither independent nor consecutive (in time) for $i \neq j$.
-We propose to estimate $A_0$ by the minimizer to

-where $l(\cdot)$ is a loss function.
+\pedro{Once again, we note the measurements pairs $(Y_i,X_i)$ and $(Y_{i+1},X_{i+1})$ are neither independent nor consecutive (in time) for any $i$, in general}.
+We propose to estimate $A_0$ by the minimizer to \pedro{ } where $l(\cdot)$ is a loss function.
 For example, we may choose $l(X_i,Y_i,A) = \|Y_{i} - AX_{i}\|^2_2$.
 Observe that when $l(\cdot) \equiv 0$ this simply becomes a feasibility problem.
 We will first prove consistency of the feasibility version of this problem, which will imply consistency for well-behaved loss functions.

-This class of estimators have been studied from a deterministic perspective \cite{bertsekas1971recursive,milanese1991optimal}, and it is known as a set-membership estimator.
-Its idea is to leverage the \textit{a priori} knowledge that the process noise belongs to a compact convex set, in order to enforce constraints associated with each measurement pair.
-The novelty of our contribution comes in providing a Wald-based consistency proof for this estimator when applied to this general setting of nonsequential and non-independent sequence of measurements pairs.
+This is a \emph{set-membership estimator} and has been studied from the deterministic perspective \cite{bertsekas1971recursive,milanese1991optimal}.
+It uses the \textit{a priori} knowledge that process noise belongs to a compact convex set, in order to enforce constraints associated with each measurement pair.
+Here, we prove statistical consistency for this estimator when applied to this general setting of nonsequential and non-independent sequence of measurements pairs.
+In particular, by compactifying the domain of the optimization problem we are able to analyze the estimator by considering the statistics at only a finite number of points.